Published the May 18, 2020

 In this dynamic era, we are consistently evolving from static websites to real-time applications.
 Several apps using real-time communication have revolutionized the digital world by making communication easier than it ever was.
 APIs are extremely mainstream as every new web app today will have an API.
-There are two ways by means of which your apps can communicate with each other to share information: polling and webhooks.
+Not only that but also there are two ways by means of which your apps can communicate with each other to share information: polling and webhooks.
 As one of our developers explains it: Polling is like knocking on your friend’s door and asking if they have any sugar while Webhook is like someone tossing a bag of sugar at your house whenever they buy some i.e. while APIs offer responses when you ask for them, webhooks facilitate communication by presenting the information even before asking for it.

 Webhooks follow an event-based output mechanism.
 Each subscribed event (that can be changed) triggers a set of actions that happen without asking for it, as soon as the event takes place.
 It can be used to trigger events like web-callback that are pre-defined by Ziwo.

 It’s easier to get information through HTTP requests than polling with their API.
-From dealing with payment gateways to the changes in the code, webhooks are an efficient way to get several tasks done.
+From dealing with payment gateways to changes in the code, webhooks are an efficient way to get several tasks done.
 Alongside this, it enables real-time interactions with APIs.

 By just telling where to send the HTTP POST request, you shall get the notification telling what exactly happened.
 A large waste of time and resources is saved since you don’t need to poll for a list of all your files.
 Or else you’ll need to monitor, keep a record of new updates and sync that information across all the servers that need those updates.

 Instead of asking continuously about calls or emails, webhooks let you process, handle, or reply to it automatically.
 It is done since an HTTP POST request with information gets sent to the URL that you define.